kenvb/badusb/docs/05exfiltration.md

 This should fix your issue.

-## Preparing more advanced use of Pastebin
+## Preparing a more advanced use of Pastebin
 Thus far, our data exiltration is public.​ Thanks to the API key we can upload to Pastebin but we need to use authentication to make it private, so let’s make it private​ 😃.

 For this we need to setup our “userkey”​